Free & Reduced Meal Application

 There are a few things you should know.

-- If you received a letter from the school saying that your children were automatically approved (directly certified) for free meals for the 2018-2019 school year because someone in your household participates in Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF), then you do not need to submit an application.
+- If you received a letter from the school or in the mail saying that your children were automatically approved (directly certified) for free meals for the 2022-2023 school year because someone in your household participates in Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF), then you do not need to submit an application.

 - We need only one application for all children in your household that attend school in Hamblen County School District.